What are the key requirements for Bloomberg Fellows during and after the academic year?

 Further information about admission to the DrPH program is available on the School’s website.
 Applications are processed through the School of Public Health Application Services (SOPHAS).

-The application deadline for the Bloomberg Fellows Program is December 1.
-The deadline for the DrPH program is also Dec.
-1st.
+The application deadline for both the Bloomberg Fellows Program and the DrPH program was December 1, 2019.

 What are the key requirements for the DrPH program?